StockNews.com Initiates Coverage on China Yuchai International (NYSE:CYD)

-StockNews.com initiated coverage on shares of China Yuchai International (NYSE:CYD – Get Rating) in a research report issued to clients and investors on Thursday.
-The firm set a “hold” rating on the stock.
+Stock analysts at StockNews.com began coverage on shares of China Yuchai International (NYSE:CYD – Get Rating) in a report released on Friday.
+The brokerage set a “hold” rating on the stock.

 Institutional Trading of China Yuchai International